pranigopu/computerVision/videoProcessing/workingNotes.md

 > - [_Easily Download and Install FFmpeg on a Windows PC_ by Nicole Levine from **wikiHow.com**](https://www.wikihow.com/Install-FFmpeg-on-Windows)
 > - [7-zip.org](https://www.7-zip.org/)
 > - [_FFmpeg Builds - binaries for Windows_ by Gyan Doshi from **CODEX FFMPEG**](https://www.gyan.dev/ffmpeg/builds/#release-builds)

+## Optional use of a Python binding
+I used `ffmpeg-python`, but you can also use `python-ffmpeg`, which is a different implementation for a similar purpose.
+To install `ffmpeg-python`, enter `pip install ffmpeg-python` in the terminal/command prompt (make sure the Python package installed `pip` is installed first).
+I think most (if not all) such bindings act only as wrappers, which means FFmpeg must be installed in your system anyway.

 # Issues with commands through Python's subprocess module
 ## Issue history